 We provide comprehensive medical care for adult and pediatric patients with complex liver diseases.
-The Nebraska Medical Center offers a wide range of medical and surgical treatment options to patients with liver or bile duct disease, including:
+Nebraska Medicine offers a wide range of medical and surgical treatment options to patients with liver or bile duct disease, including:

 - A team of fellowship-trained adult and pediatric Hepatologists with expertise in treating all diseases of the liver including Hepatitis B and C